If you use earplugs to help block out noise in bed, you’ll probably have found that they can vary a lot in effectiveness and comfort.

 - remember that all foam earplugs have limited uses.

 - When using silicon or wax, follow the instructions for insertion carefully – they don’t go in deeply like foam do.

 - Don’t use them for longer than the manufacturer states.
-If foam are one use only, or until visibly dirty, then don’t be tempted to keep using them.

 - Store the earplugs in a cool, dry environment.